Best daily deals

 What’s the difference between the Anker Soundcore Space Q45 and Soundcore Life Q35?

-With its plastic build, round ear pads, and Soundcore logos, the Anker Soundcore Space Q45 is a close relative of the Life Q35.
-The Q45 makes modestly improves upon the Life Q35 as it has better battery life (55 hours, 48 minutes), support for Bluetooth 5.3, and a slightly more modern design.
-Bluetooth 5.3 means that this Anker Soundcore headset will support LE Audio and the LC3 Codec when the time comes.
+With its plastic build, round ear pads, and Soundcore logos, the Anker Soundcore Space Q45 ($149 at Amazon) are a close relative of the Life Q35.
+The Q45 modestly improve upon the Life Q35 as they have better battery life (55 hours, 48 minutes), support for Bluetooth 5.3, and a slightly more modern design.
+Bluetooth 5.3 means the Space Q45 may support LE Audio and the LC3 Codec when the time comes.

 The Q45 will provide a generally more pleasing sound right out of the box, but you can EQ either headset from the Soundcore app.
 You’ll probably want to do this to reduce the sub-bass bump on the Q45 anyway.
-Interestingly, the ANC is nearly identical between the Life Q35 and Space Q45 headphones, so if that’s your top priority, save some cash and go with the older Life Q35.
+Interestingly, the ANC is nearly identical between the Life Q35 and Space Q45 headphones.
+If ANC is your top priority, save some cash and go with the older Life Q35.

 Reasons to get the Soundcore Space Q45 instead of the Life Q35: Bluetooth 5.3 and future support for the LC3 Codec, better battery life, and a solid microphone system that rejects background noise.
-Listeners who don’t care about any of that will otherwise be happy with the older Life Q35 headphones.
-You can learn more in our Anker Soundcore Space Q45 review.
+Listeners who don’t care about that will otherwise be happy with the older Life Q35 headphones.

 What are some alternatives to the Anker Soundcore Life Q35?

-The Monoprice BT-600ANC has Bluetooth 5, incredible active noise cancellation, and touch controls for less than the price of the Life Q35.
-The biggest drawback of the BT-600ANC is the lack of a companion app for firmware updates or EQ tweaking, although it has a more neutral sound out of the box compared to the Life Q35.
+The Monoprice BT-600ANC ($84.99 at Amazon) have Bluetooth 5, incredible active noise cancelation, and touch controls for less than the price of the Life Q35.
+The biggest drawback of the BT-600ANC is the lack of a companion app for firmware updates or EQ tweaking.
+That said, these cans have a more neutral sound out of the box compared to the Life Q35.

-If you’re looking for the top sound quality in this price range the Sennheiser HD 350BT is also worth a look, although it doesn’t have active noise cancellation.
-Those with fairly small ears who want a pair of affordable Sennheiser ANC headphones should look at the Sennheiser HD 450BT.
+If you’re looking for the top sound quality in this price range the Sennheiser HD 350BT ($86 at Amazon) are also worth a look, although they don’t have active noise cancelation.
+For good sound quality and a reliable, sturdy build, we’ll point you toward the Audio-Technica ATH-M20xBT ($79 at Amazon).
 You can check out all these models on our list of the best Bluetooth headphones under $100.

 Frequently asked questions about the Anker Soundcore Life Q35

-Yes, noise cancelling works when listening over a wired connection, but it will drain the battery life of the headset.
+Yes, noise canceling works when listening over a wired connection, but it will drain the battery life of the headset.

 If you are experiencing problems with your headphones, a great first troubleshooting step is to reset the headphones.
 Press and hold the power button as well as the volume up button at the same time for 5 seconds to reset the headphones.
 You can then re-pair the headphones with your device.